 Besides the parameters above, your tamping technique, water used, maintenance of your espresso machine and other factors all come into play.
 If you are interested, you can read the many considerations made during judging the World Barista Championships here.

-With that, happy brewing!
+With that, grab some of our freshly roasted-to-order coffee and happy brewing!